Oil trades near $70 a barrel on improving demand outlook - Up News Info

 Article content

-“We see demand outstripping supply in the order of 650,000 barrels per day and 950,000 bpd in Q3 and Q4 respectively,” ANZ analysts said, adding that this includes 500,000 bpd of increase in Iranian output.

-The group known as OPEC+ is expected to stay the course on its plans to gradually ease supply cuts until July.
+“Trading excitement often drives the market just before OPEC+ meetings, and there is confidence that the oil producer group will demonstrate supply restraint at its meeting on Tuesday,” Louise Dickson, oil markets analyst at Rystad Energy said in a note to clients.

-Separately, crude output in the United States soared 14.3% in March, the Energy Information Administration reported on Friday, while Baker Hughes data showed oil and gas rigs rising for a 10th month in a row last week.
+Separately, crude output in the United States soared 14.3% in March, the Energy Information Administration reported on Friday, while Baker Hughes data showed the number of oil and gas rigs in operation rose for a 10th month in a row last week.
+(Additional reporting by Ahmad Ghaddar in London, Florence Tan in Singapore; editing by David Evans and Christina Fincher)

-Money managers raised their net long U.S. crude futures and options positions in the week to May 25, the U.S. Commodity Futures Trading Commission (CFTC) said on Friday.